jfspps/howtos/DataStructuresAndAlgorithmsinC++/2_Stack_and_Heap.md

  }
  ```

-Note that C++ pointers to the left of the assignment operator are declarations (and initialisations) of pointers.
-Pointers to the right of the assignment operator are dereferencing right-hand variables.

 ### Storing data on the heap with pointers in C and C++

 In C, data is stored (dynamically) in the heap using `malloc()`.
 In C++, use the keyword `new`.
 Below is a comparison.